 Patients report to having typically one to two weeks of downtime with some swelling around the eyes and returning to work after a week with most bruising having disappeared after a couple of weeks.

-In the longer term, The American Board of Cosmetic Surgery advises that eyes will more tired than usual for the first few weeks, that they will need to be protected from the sun and the wind and that patients need to avoid lifting, straining and bending for up to four weeks after surgery.
+In the longer term, The American Board of Cosmetic Surgery advises that eyes will look more tired than usual for the first few weeks, they will need to be protected from the sun and the wind, and that patients need to avoid lifting, straining, and bending for up to four weeks after surgery.

 Eyelid surgery, for teenage patients up to retirees, can be a simple, quick and affordable method of solving issues patients have with droopy, saggy or puffy eyes.